Douglas MacArthur's escape from the Philippines: Background

-Decision
+Decision to evacuate

-Washington

 In a message to President Franklin D. Roosevelt in Washington, D.C., on 11 February, MacArthur announced that he and his family intended to "share the fate of the garrison".
 This meant surrender at best; MacArthur knew that death from artillery fire or an air raid was also likely.
-Three days later, the Chief of Staff of the United States Army, George C. Marshall, urged MacArthur to send his family away, but MacArthur ignored this part of the message.
+Three days later, the Chief of Staff of the United States Army, General George C. Marshall, urged MacArthur to send his family away, but MacArthur ignored this part of the message.
 Singapore, once considered impregnable, fell on 15 February, and in Washington, the possibility that Corregidor would also fall and MacArthur would be taken prisoner was considered.
 MacArthur was America's most experienced general, but would be of little use in a prisoner of war camp.
 Moreover, he had become a living symbol of Allied resistance to the Japanese.
 The brave but doomed defense of Bataan had captured the imagination of the American public, who saw MacArthur as the only Allied general who knew how to fight the Japanese.
 Walter R. Borneman noted that:

 Secretary of State Cordell Hull raised the possibility of MacArthur's evacuation.
 Brigadier General Dwight Eisenhower wrote in his diary:

 Roosevelt considered sending MacArthur to Mindanao to coordinate the defense of the Philippines from there, but another consideration arose.
 The fall of Singapore sealed the fate of the American-British-Dutch-Australian Command (ABDA), of which MacArthur's command was nominally a part.
 Discussions were held with the British about future command arrangements.
 A broad agreement was reached that the United States would assume responsibility for the Southwest Pacific.
 A senior American officer was required, and MacArthur was the obvious choice.
 On 23 February, MacArthur received a message that had been drafted by Roosevelt, Secretary of War Henry L. Stimson and Marshall.
 It read: